pydantic/pydantic-ai-gateway/README.md

 npm run typegen
 ```

-Next, configure teams, users, providers and API keys by editing `./deploy/src/config.ts`, you will probably want to start from the example config:
+Next, configure teams, users, providers and API keys by editing `deploy/src/config.ts`, starting from the example config:

 ```bash
 cp deploy/example.config.ts deploy/src/config.ts
 ```

-Then edit `./deploy/src/config.ts` to set up PAIG.
+Then edit `deploy/src/config.ts` to set up PAIG.

 Next, initialize the limits local database (this is used to keep track of costs and block requests that exceed limits)